OpenChirp/server_docker/README.md

 # Openchirp Server Socker
-Multi-container docker instances for Openchirp Server Services.
+Multi-container docker setup for Openchirp Services.

 Use `docker-compose` (from inside the `openchirp-docker` repo folder):
 `docker-compose up`